tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 # TROP : Tandem Repeat Overlap Parser

-The script requires TRF file
+The script requires the ".dat" file produced by TRF
 ```
 "NA_all.fasta.2.5.7.80.10.50.2000.dat"
 ```